 The space supports a multidisciplinary team with combined individual desk space and larger, shared team spaces.
 With built-in drop-in spaces, stakeholders and project collaborators can easily sit with the team when needed.

-Multidisciplinary Design Lab
+Multidisciplinary Design Clinic

-Nearly eight years ago, under the leadership of Michael D. Brennan, M.D., Endocrinology, and Nicholas F. LaRusso, M.D., who was then the center's medical director, the Mayo Clinic Department of Medicine envisioned a "living lab" that would allow specialists to study how health care is experienced and delivered to patients.
+Under the leadership of Michael D. Brennan, M.D., Endocrinology, and Nicholas F. LaRusso, M.D., who was then the center's medical director, the Mayo Clinic Department of Medicine envisioned a "living lab" that would allow specialists to study how health care is experienced and delivered to patients.

-Modeled after a scientific research laboratory, where hypotheses are piloted, observed, tested and improved, the Multidisciplinary Design Lab functions as a clinical setting in which providers experiment with health care delivery methods, prototypes and processes.
+Modeled after a scientific research laboratory, where hypotheses are piloted, observed, tested and improved, the Multidisciplinary Design Clinic functions as a setting in which providers experiment with health care delivery methods, prototypes and processes.
 Working directly with patients and providers allows rapid prototyping with all stakeholders to discover new insights and address problems in the current system of health care delivery.